 Call for Proposals

-CSSC invites your paper and panel submissions.
+CSSC invites your individual paper and panel sessions.
 Panel submissions can be considered, upon request, for special lunch sessions that highlight outstanding work in the field and/or Southern Signature Sessions, which feature curriculum work taking place within and about the American South.

 Submissions are invited for the following strands: